GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ### Introduction

 Disneyland park managers need to query this complex multi-silo dataset (reviews, wait times, graph movements, classifications) without writing SQL.
-In this challenge, you will build a data agent using BigQuery's Conversational Analytics.
-You will leverage the context layer defined in the Knowledge Catalog.
+In this challenge, you will build a data agent using [BigQuery's Conversational Analytics](https://docs.cloud.google.com/bigquery/docs/conversational-analytics).
+We will link our agent to the Knowledge Catalog so it can access the technical and business metadata to help translate natural language questions into accurate queries.

 ### Description

 #### Task 7.1: Initialize the Conversational Analytics Agent

 1. In BigQuery Studio, navigate to the **Agents** tab.
-2. Create a new agent named `disney_park_analyst` and connect it to the table under disney dataset.
-You can also put the previously created BQ graph as a knowledge source.
-(You can either choose tables or a Graph, not both)
+2. [Create a new agent](https://docs.cloud.google.com/bigquery/docs/create-data-agents) named `disney_park_analyst` and connect it to the tables within the disney dataset.

-#### Task 7.2: Use the Knowledge Catalog

-To prevent the agent from hallucinating, you can leverage the previously configured Knowledge Catalog.
+3. In the Glossary section of the agent creation, add terms by importing them from the Knowledge Catalog.

-1. **Metadata Descriptions:** Choose sources with curated metadata.
-2. **Synonyms & Vocabulary:** Make sure business terms are imported.

-#### Task 7.3: Define Golden Queries

-Train the agent's SQL generation engine by providing **Golden Queries**—pre-approved, highly accurate SQL templates that the model can reference.

-Provide golden queries for:
+4. Add a Verified query, which will function as an example for the agent.

-- Joining the attractions table with the wait-time forecasts.
+	- Join the attractions table with the wait-time forecasts.
-- Querying the graph routing table.

-#### Task 7.4: Execute Multi-Silo Prompts
+#### Task 7.2: Execute Multi-Silo Prompts

-Once configured, test the agent in the chat interface.
+Now that our agent is configured, it is time to test the agent in the chat interface.
 Ask complex, cross-dataset questions like:
 - *« Which attractions have the highest negative sentiment today, and what is the most common path visitors take after leaving them? »*

 ### Success Criteria